-MYSA is excited to announce a new option for our rising U8, U9, and U10 players starting in the Fall 2013 season.
-For a number of years, MYSA has participated in the NC Champions League at the U9 and U10 divisions to introduce players to travel soccer and a more rigorous training environment for U8-U10 aged players who are looking to take the next step in soccer.
+MYSA’s Academy program is designed to provide an introduction to travel soccer and a more rigorous training environment for U8-U10 aged players who are looking to take the next step in soccer.
 The goals for Academy are to establish an environment where individual player development is emphasized with a focus on developing the technical skills needed to play at higher levels in the future.
-Academy soccer was established by NCYSA in 2010 and seeks to improve individual player development, satisfaction and retention, and to build a less pressured youth soccer environment for coaches, adult spectators, and match officials.
+Academy soccer was established by NCYSA in 2010 and seeks to improve individual player development, satisfaction, and retention, and to build a less pressured youth soccer environment for coaches, adult spectators, and match officials.
 MYSA is joining over 50 other NCYSA associations who participate in Academy soccer.
 A few details about the Academy Program:

 - Academy was instituted to shift the emphasis from a team-centric mentality to a player-centric mentality.
 Nationwide, Academy programs have emerged as a 21st century alternative to the frustrating shortfalls in soccer development displayed by most pre-teens.
 This void is heavily influenced by coaching quality and the pressures to win at critical periods in the development process.
 In Academy, player development is the number one priority.

-- A training curriculum will be established for the Academy, designed to focus on the development of individual skills and fundamentals of team soccer.
+- A training curriculum has been established for the Academy, designed to focus on the development of individual skills and fundamentals of team soccer.

-- Players participating in the Academy are not assigned to fixed teams are instead placed into training groups which are primarily based on age and gender for their two weekly training sessions. players within a particular gender/age group will train together using the same curriculum.
-The large group allows the Academy Coaches to group and challenge the players at their own developmentally appropriate levels.
+- Players participating in the Academy are not assigned to fixed teams are instead placed into training groups which are primarily based on age and gender for their two weekly training sessions. players within a particular gender/age group will have training based on the same curriculum.
+This allows the Academy Coaches to group and challenge the players at their own developmentally appropriate levels.
 It also gives the Coaches the freedom to structure teams and constantly re-evaluate players so that training sessions and games provide the most developmental benefit to the players.
 The team identity is still maintained, but players are now part of a larger team…the Academy Team!